RoundBearChoi/CPP_Tutorial_Projects/README.md

 # Getting Started (Windows)

-1. Download ZIP (or use whatever Git client you're familiar with)
+1. Download ZIP (or clone using a Git client of your choice)

 > https://github.com/RoundBearChoi/CPP_Tutorial_Projects.git